What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 What To Wear When Flying Long Haul

-Besides knowing what to wear (or leave at home), here are a few other tips about long haul travel clothes.
-When you’re on an overnight flight, or even on any plane trip, take note to:
+Besides knowing what to wear (or leave at home), here are a few other tips for long-haul travel clothes.
+When you’re on an overnight flight, or even on any plane trip, take note of:

 Avoid Long Skirts And Maxi Dresses

-That is unless you like pat-downs.
-Airport security will pull you aside and check you over.
-They need to ensure you have nothing hidden under that comfortable flowing attire.
+They need to ensure you have nothing hidden under that comfortable, flowing attire.
 Plus, do you really want to wear a dress when you may have to sit on the ground?

 Think about it.
 What if you should get stuck at the airport for some unexpected delay?
 I’ve been caught out in the pig pens they call holding bays when suddenly they announce that the flight has been delayed.
 I’m so glad I had on my comfy pants as I sat on the floor for those few hours.